Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,3280.698724,3286.654122.md

 ### Transcript

-> available in steam in the future we
+> available in steam in the future we don't know genuinely don't know there's